 Who doesn’t want to be a special person?
 If you click on that definition, you’ll also find a list of 20 signs that you are a light worker.
 In researching the idea of whether or not witches could be light workers, I found probably 100 similar lists.
 They usually include things about psychic abilities, being a “sensitive”, developing higher consciousness and cosmic connections.
 Angels and aliens seem to hang out with light workers often according to these articles.
 I have an ongoing interpersonal conflict with angels that shows no sign of being resolved.

 There’s also something called “light worker syndrome” where a person evolves up through levels of consciousness too fast or goes too high.
 Psychic abilities?
 Yep.
 Most of us witches have them.
 Are we “sensitives”?
 Usually.
 None of the rest of the characteristics seems to have much to do with witchcraft.
 So, based on the plethora of light worker checklists, there’s not much on there that has anything to do with witchcraft.
 No spells or rituals.
 Zero familiars.
 Nothing about working with spirits besides vague mentions of connecting with them.
 There’s also this emphasis on the “power of positivity.”
 That sounds excellent.
-In general, I try to look on the bright side and I am a firm believe in the energy of intentions.
+In general, I try to look on the bright side.

 The light without the dark becomes a self incendiary void.
 It burns away who we are, rendering us zombies willing to believe anything.
 It’s the realm of toxic positivity culture that gives rise to gurus, like that dreadful Doreen Virtue.
 There’s nothing wrong with borrowing some of the ideas from the New Age crowd, especially since most of them are co-opted from earlier traditions.
 Witchcraft has always been an amalgam of what’s available, whether it’s dead mice or chakras.
 Light worker?
 No thanks.